t-richards/chemo/README.md

 can't guarantee that it will stay gone forever, but you may always come back for another round of treatment, if you desire.

+## :warning: Warning :warning:

+Chemo can and will eat your lunch.
+Before using this tool, please make a snapshot, system restore point, or other backup of some kind.

 ## Download

 The latest development build can be [downloaded directly from AppVeyor](https://ci.appveyor.com/project/t-richards/chemo/build/artifacts).